-36% Over-packaging of consumer goods - In a world that is increasingly reliant on e-commerce and shipping, overpackaged goods run the risk of creating unnecessary waste. - Australia is equal to the global average in amount of those who consider overpackaging a major issue.
+36% 35% Over-packaging of consumer goods - In a world that is increasingly reliant on ecommerce and shipping, overpackaged goods run the risk of creating unnecessary waste. - Despite having the largest consumer market in the world, the US falls way below the global average in amount of those who consider over-packaging a major issue.
 Q. In your view, what are the three most important environmental issues facing [COUNTRY] today?
 That is, the top environmental issues you feel should receive the greatest attention from your local leaders? - Over-packaging of consumer goods

-Soil erosion - Soil erosion refers to the removal of the Earth's topsoil, the most fertile, uppermost layer of the ground. - Australia is the 5th most likely to consider soil erosion a top environmental issue.
+Soil erosion - Soil erosion refers to the removal of the Earth's topsoil, the most fertile, uppermost layer of the ground. - The US is the second least likely, by just 1-point, to consider soil erosion a top environmental issue.
 Q. In your view, what are the three most important environmental issues facing [COUNTRY] today?
 That is, the top environmental issues you feel should receive the greatest attention from your local leaders? - Soil erosion